Overmassive black holes in the early Universe can be explained by gas-rich, dark matter-dominated galaxies: Overmassive black holes

 The \citet{Kormendy:2013aa} relation sets the minimum BH mass at a given stellar mass for our semi-empirical approach, as this is the BH mass we would calculate even if the only contribution to the dynamical mass is from stars (i.e., the galaxy is devoid of gas and dark matter).
 That the \citet{Kormendy:2013aa} relation sets a rough lower limit means that our agreement at higher stellar masses is difficult to judge.
 This is further complicated by the choice of radius within which to compute $M_\mathrm{dyn}$.
 For local galaxies, scaling relations between BHs and their host galaxies are seen to be strongest when only the spheroidal or bulge component is used \citep{Kormendy:2013aa}.
 We have implicitly assumed that the stellar-half mass radius exclusively covers a spheroid-like component, and while this is likely valid for most of the \thzoom galaxies, it may break down for the most massive galaxies at $z=3$ if an extended disk begins to form, leading us to overestimate the BH masses for the most massive galaxies.

-For comparison, we include results from the TNG50 simulations \citep{Nelson:2019ab,Pillepich:2019aa}.
-We follow the same procedure as for \thzoom, and only include central galaxies with $M_\ast>10^{7}\,\mathrm{M_\odot}$.
+To provide a direct comparison, we apply our semi-empirical method to the TNG50 simulations \citep{Nelson:2019ab,Pillepich:2019aa}.
+We explicitly ignore the BHs in TNG50 and instead follow the same procedure as for \thzoom to calculate $M_\mathrm{BH}$.
+We only include central galaxies with $M_\ast>10^{7}\,\mathrm{M_\odot}$.
 There is a publicly available catalog of morphological decompositions for TNG50 for galaxies with $M_\ast>10^{9}\,\mathrm{M_\odot}$ \citep{Zana:2022aa}.
 While this catalog does not give the information needed to calculate the dynamical masses of the bulge, it does allow us to restrict our sample to bulge-dominated galaxies, where the thick and thin disks comprise less than 25\% of the stellar mass.
 At $z=3$, TNG50 shows a comparable relation to \thzoom, whereas by $z=0$ the inferred BH masses have decreased rapidly.
 At higher masses at $z=0$, bulge-dominated galaxies in TNG50 scatter around the local elliptical relation, as expected.